 Updates to the WLIP firmware are released from time to time.
-The current version (May 2015) is v1.1.1.
+The current version (August 2016) is v1.1.2.

 Often the updates are relatively minor and there’s not automatically a need to update just because a new version is available.
 But updates are sometimes important, for example as from May 2015 uploads to weatherlink.com from firmware older than v1.0.8 will stop working and, in general, it does no harm to check the Davis website for updates at regular intervals.The changelog on the Davis website (see link below) usually gives an indication of the significance of each update.